etienne-martin/WebCrypto.swift/README.md

 ## Usage

 1. Drag and drop [WebCrypto.swift](http://adawd.cawd) and [WebCrypto.js](http://adawd.cawd) into your Xcode project.
-2. Initialize the WebCrypto class in your code.
+2. Initialize the WebCrypto class in your code:

 ```swift
 let crypto = WebCrypto()